WealthSavvy

 What is a good net worth at my age?

 There's no single answer, but a common rule of thumb is to have saved 1× your annual salary by age 30, 3× by 40, 6× by 50, and 8–10× by 65.
-Reaching the 50th percentile for your age group means you're ahead of half your peers.
-Reaching the 75th percentile puts you solidly above average.
+Reaching the 50th percentile for your age band means you're ahead of half of SCF families in that comparison.
+Reaching the 75th percentile puts you solidly above average for that band.